cozodb/cozo/README.md

 ## Install

-How you install Cozo depends on where you want to use it from.
+How you install Cozo depends on which environment you want to use it in.
 Follow the links in the table below:

 | Language/Environment                                          | Official platform support                                                                                        | Storage |